 - The violation was administrative in nature

-- The rules mandate a suspension regardless of intent
+- Anti-doping rules require a suspension after three whereabouts failures, regardless of intent

-Johnson accepted the ruling, and the suspension was imposed without appeal.
+Johnson accepted the ruling, and the suspension was imposed without appeal, bringing formal closure to the disciplinary process.

 Length and Start of the Suspension